yugabyte/yugabyte-db/docs/content/latest/deploy/yugabyte-cloud/create-databases.md

 ## Create a keyspace using YCQL

-You can use the YCQL shell (`cqlsh`) and the [YCQL API](../../../api/ycql/) to create and manage YugabyteDB keyspaces and tables in your Yugabyte Cloud clusters.
+You can use the YCQL shell (`ycqlsh`) and the [YCQL API](../../../api/ycql/) to create and manage YugabyteDB keyspaces and tables in your Yugabyte Cloud clusters.

 To configure a local YCQL shell to connect to your clusters, see [Connect using the YCQL shell (cqlsh)](../connect-to-clusters/#connect-using-the-ycql-shell-cqlsh).